Staff Nurse Salary

 Common Career Paths for Staff Nurse

-At the upper end, Staff Nurses who move into a Family Nurse Practitioner role can end up with a hefty increase in pay.
-The average income for Family Nurse Practitioners is a much higher $82K per year.
+As Staff Nurses transition into upper-level roles such as Family Nurse Practitioner, they may see a strong upturn in salary.
+Family Nurse Practitioners earn $82K on average per year.
 As Staff Nurses progress in their field, many go on to become Registered Nurses.
 In fact, this transition is more common than anything else, and median pay for the role is $56K.
 Another common career choice for Staff Nurses is to move into a Clinical Nurse Manager role — this promotion usually pays $73K.